hgnzmarques/IntegradoraII/README.md

   3. Open/run the index.html file with a browser to navigate through the databse Info;

 #### DataBase development
-  -We received an entire dump file from vakinha to use it as datasource for our software solution.
+  - We received an entire dump file from vakinha to use it as datasource for our software solution.
 We treat the database as a priority because it might be the most important part to Vakinha.
 So we focus in solve all databases problems first, and we had some:
   1. How to send the dump file to the AWS EC2 linux;
   2. How we create the database from the dump;
   3. The dump came up with all users from vakinha;

--After solving all of this we had setted the databse full operational, and started the development of the SQL scripts:
+- After solving all of this we had setted the databse full operational, and started the development of the SQL scripts:
     <p> Our DBA report: </p>

  ##### Showing the remote DB: